ajax333221/isepic-chess/README.md

 Isepic Chess
 ================

-This is a drag-and-drop chess board written in JavaScript, it uses some jQuery for the DOM manipulation.
+This is a drag-and-drop chess board written in JavaScript, it uses jQuery for DOM manipulation.

-Fatures
+**Status:** the project is partially finished (see the [To Do list](https://github.com/ajax333221/Isepic-Chess#to-do)).

+Features
 -------------

 - FEN validation